Kraków metropolitan area

-Kraków Metropolitan Area (pl.
-Metropolia Krakowska) is a peculiar functional region including a big city - Kraków and neighbouring complex of settling units, connected with the metropolis by different interactive relations.
+The Kraków metropolitan area (Metropolia Krakowska) is a peculiar functional region including a big city - Kraków and neighbouring complex of settling units, connected with the metropolis by different interactive relations.
 Area including the city of Kraków and neighbouring gminas.

 Economy

 In 2020 Kraków's gross metropolitan product was €25.5 billion.
 This puts Kraków in 95th place among cities in European Union.

 Participating municipalities

 The Małopolskie Voivodship Spatial Development Plan admitted by the resolution No. XV/174/03 of the Małopolskie Voivodship Regional Council, dated 22 December 2003, determined the extent of the metropolitan area, consisting of: